-Bil Simser has been designing, building, and maintaining software solutions for over 3,000 years.
+Bil has been designing, building, and maintaining software solutions for over 3,000 years.
 He has helped build many large-scale mission critical systems along the way.
-In his role as a mentor, he guides clients on how to implement development standards and guidelines, evaluates and recommends new tools and technologies, and helps teams and projects progress into the .NET world.
+In his role as a mentor, he guides clients on how to implement development standards and guidelines, evaluates and recommends new tools and technologies, and helps teams and projects progress in the .NET and software development world.
 Bil also has a special interest in coaching clients on Agile and General Software Development Best Practices.

 Bil has been involved with Microsoft’s .NET platform since the early betas and has a deep passion for good SOLID Architecture and intelligent Software Design.
 He specializes in SharePoint, .NET, Agile, TDD, Mobile app and game development, and computer game programming for Windows, XBox, iPhone, and Android.
-Bil also runs several successful open-source projects and contributes to the software development community, taking the time to review and edit SharePoint and Agile publications, and speaking at user groups, code camps, and conferences, including TechEd, DevConnections, PDC, PrairieDevCon, and DevTeach.
-Bil was a Microsoft SharePoint Server MVP from 2004 through to 2013.
+Bil has also ran several successful open-source projects and contributes to the software development community on a regular basis, taking the time to review and edit publications, speaking at user groups, code camps, and conferences including TechEd, DevConnections, PDC, PrairieDevCon, and DevTeach.
+Bil was a Microsoft SharePoint Server MVP for 10 years from 2003 through to 2013.

 Bil currently lives and works in Alberta, Canada, with his wife, small child, a Beowulf cluster of computers, every gaming console known to man, and a small menagerie of animals.